hier-robotics/hier-robotics.github.io/_pages/join.md

 <p style="font-size:13pt;">
 If you are a current or admitted undergraduate or M.S. student at NC State University and are interested in research positions, please email the PI with the subject line "NC State University Student - <M.S/Undergraduate>".
 It would be great if you could include your research interests and the projects that you are most passionate about.
 Additionally, to provide us with a better understanding of your background, please include the following information:
 </p>
-- <p style="font-size:13pt;"> which year you ar at NC State University / future career path / an attachted CV/resume
+- <p style="font-size:13pt;"> which year you are at NC State University / future career path / an attachted CV/resume

 ## Prospective Postdocs
 <p style="font-size:13pt;">